nunchistudio/blacksmith/documentation/options/supervisor/consul.md

 ## Environment variables

 Some options can be loaded from the environment variables.
-They will be loaded from `*supervisor.Options.Context` (or from `*supervisor.Options.Connection` for the connection string) if not found.

 - `CONSUL_ADDRESS`: The Consul agent URL to dial to leverage distributed locks.
   If `Options.Supervisor.Connection` is set, it will override and be used in